Kev-mi/inlamning2/README.md

-the program will ask the user to select 2 countries and availible options to plot for the countries.
+the program will ask the user to select 2 countries and print out availible options to plot for the countries.